b-khan7276/Smile-Detector-/README.md

-# Smile-Detector-
-smile detector using python and open CV
+# python and open CV
+## Smile-Detector

+`A simple openCv and python code that capture   smile of person in a camera `